Tonyfu09/terraform-aws-vm/README.md

 # AWS_VM-Terraform
-The project primarily aims to centralize AWS VM management to improve......
+The project primarily aims to centralize AWS VM management to improve progress to deployment.

 ## Step to Run the Terrform
-1. create a folder for store all the terrform related files
+1. Create a folder for store all the terrform related files
-2. run the terrform to bulid the user base on the config in main.tf
+2. Execute the terrform to bulid the user base on the config in main.tf
-3. verify status in the file
+3. Verify status in the file

+## Content that includes

 ## output to....
 Further we will using terraform output